dkwingsmt/CSE-532S-Lab1/ReadMe.txt

 	(3)Used a scramble_flag to indicate if commend "SCRAMBLE" is given to determine whether or not to shift the index of the rest command lines.

-    We tested the following edges cases:
+6: Edges cases

+    Edge cases we've tested include:

     1. An empty play or character file (while it's legal).
     2. Incorrect spelling of specifier SCRAMBLE in lab1_extra.
+    3. Incomplete lines in character files, including a non-empty character file . that consists only with incomplete lines.

+    Edges cases we did not solve or test include:

+    1. Noncontinuous line numbers in character files.
-    We didn't test cases such as illegal file (whether it's play, config or character file).
+    2. Other illegal file formats, for play, config or character files.

 == Insights, Observations and Questions encountered ==